louiejancevski/SecurePass/README.md

 ## About this app
 SecurePass is a small web application built using Node and Express.

-Users can generate highly secure passwords, which they can later use whereever they want on other platforms.
+Users can generate highly secure passwords, which they can later use whenever they want on other platforms.